By: Dr. Eduardo Sanchez

 These are not easy measures to make happen.
 In fact a bill to tax sugar-sweetened beverages appears to be stalled in a U.S. Congressional subcommittee.
 But earlier this month, voters in Berkeley, California, took the historic step of being the first city to pass a penny-per-ounce tax on sugar-sweetened beverages, and is expected to be setting a new trend.

 The truth is our Hispanic community faces some real challenges in its fight on obesity.
 Studies show Hispanic children:

 • Drink more sugary beverages--soda, sports and energy drinks, fruit-flavored drinks, and sweetened milk--than their white (non-Hispanic) peers.

 • Find fewer options for healthy physical activity outside of school, often because of limited access to parks, playgrounds and other recreational areas.

 • Lack access to healthy foods, such as fresh produce, whole grains and low-fat dairy products, often because of limited access to neighborhood stores that sell healthier foods.

 • Are exposed to 13 hours of media per day, compared to about eight hours per day for their white (non-Hispanic) peers.

 So, we call upon parents, family, and friends as well as businesses, government agencies, nongovernmental organizations, their leaders, and community leaders to join the American Heart Association and all interested partners to examine what steps we can take to continue to improve the health of our children.

 Nuestros niños necesitan nuestra ayuda.
 Our children need our help.
 Podemos y tenemos que hacer más.
 We can and must do more.

-Dr. Eduardo Sanchez is chief medical officer for prevention at American Heart Association.
+Dr. Eduardo Sanchez is deputy chief medical officer at the American Heart Association.